 Osprey hunt fish flying over coastal waters, when they spot a fish they dive feet outstretched and grab the fish with their talons.
 Sometimes the fish is taken from the top of the water but they do go right under then immediately take off again with their powerful wings.
-They take the fish else where to eat, often into a tree but you also see them eating on the waters edge.
+They take the fish elsewhere to eat, often into a tree but you also see them eating on the edge of the water.

-The Osprey is a medium sized raptor and quite a bit smaller than the similar looking White Bellied Sea Eagle.
-The colouring of both birds vary between the sexes and due to the maturity of the bird.
+The Osprey is a medium-sized raptor and quite a bit smaller than the similar-looking White Bellied Sea Eagle.
+The colouring of both birds varies between the sexes and due to the maturity of the bird.
 There are a few ways to tell them apart besides the size which can be harder to pick in flight, one is that the Osprey has sharply bowed wings when flying as you can see below where the Sea Eagle’s are held much straighter.